What's the Deadline to File a Personal Injury Lawsuit?

 • the injured person was a minor

-• the defendant (the person being sued) left the state for a certain amount of time after the accident.
+• the defendant (the person being sued) left the state for a certain amount of time after the accident, or

 Personal Injury Statutes of Limitations by State

-Click on your state for more details, including situations that might change the filing deadline, and special timelines for claims against the government.
+Below you'll find the basic statute of limitations deadline for filing most personal injury lawsuits in each state.
+Click on a state for more details, including situations that might change the filing deadline.
 Keep in mind that laws like these can always change, and make sure to consult a personal injury attorney for a clear understanding of the deadlines and procedures relating to your potential case.

 State Time Limitation Title, Chapter, Article Number